-The Romanian government and the OECD are working together to assess the costs and benefits of regulations restricting competition in the food processing, transport and construction sectors and to propose specific recommendations for change.
+The Greek government and the OECD have worked together to assess the costs and benefits of regulations restricting competition in the tourism, retail trade, food processing and construction materials sectors and to propose specific recommendations for change.

-English, PDF, 1,303kb
+English, PDF, 2,086kb

-English, PDF, 2,328kb
+English, PDF, 753kb